Alan Gordon (soccer)

 Alan Gordon (born October 16, 1981) is an American former professional soccer player.
-In the majority of his career, Gordon was mostly relied upon to make goals in games being substituted on the field.
+In the majority of his career, Gordon was mostly relied upon to make goals in game as a Super–sub.

 Youth and college career

 Gordon moved to Gilbert, Arizona in his mid-teens, and played two years of college soccer for Yavapai College, where he scored 39 goals in his two seasons, before a transfer to Oregon State University, where he won All-Pac-10 honors twice and scored 11 goals as a junior and 15 as a senior.
 Gordon scored 40 goals and 7 assists for the Oregon State Beavers, setting several program records.

 Club career

 2004–2010

 Upon graduating, Gordon was drafted 53rd overall in the 2004 MLS SuperDraft's sixth round by Los Angeles Galaxy, but was not signed by the team.
 He signed with the Portland Timbers of the A-League and had a successful season, ending the regular season with 17 goals in 27 matches to tie Dante Washington for the league lead.
 Gordon was named the A-League Rookie of the Year and was a finalist for the MVP Award, having helped Portland to a first-place finish in the regular season.
 He was loaned back to the Galaxy, where he occupied a developmental roster slot, and made his MLS debut on September 25, 2004, as a substitute for Carlos Ruiz.
 Gordon earned a spot in the starting lineup for 2005, but only played in five matches due to reoccurring injuries, including a strained hip and groin early in the season.

 He returned to the starting lineup during the 2006 season and scored his first MLS goal on August 26 against D.C.
 United.
 Gordon then scored twice the following week in a home match against the Kansas City Wizards and ended the season with four goals in league play.
 He scored three goals in the Galaxy's 2007 SuperLiga campaign, which ended with a second-place finish.
 During a friendly with Chelsea, Gordon was substituted for David Beckham's debut with the Galaxy.
 For much of the 2007 season, he was a third-string forward and also coached a girls youth team to supplement his MLS salary.

 On April 26, 2008, Gordon scored two goals off the bench in the Galaxy's 5–2 victory over rivals Chivas USA.
 He finished 2008 with a career year.
 He scored five goals and seven assists, even though he was not a full-time starter.